“Art is communication.” Madeleine L’Engle

-Braille is a tactile writing system used by people who are visually impaired, either blind, or who have low vision.
+Braille is a tactile writing system used by people who are visually impaired, either blind or who have low vision.

-Braille’s creator is a Frenchman named Louis Braille who lost his sight due a childhood accident.
+Braille’s creator is a Frenchman named Louis Braille who lost his sight due to a childhood accident.
 When he was fifteen years of age, in 1824, he developed the system.

 Close up of Braille page by Lrcg2012 under the Creative Commons Attribution-Share Alike 3.0 Unported license.